 Daily advice on recruitment and HR from the industry's top companies.
-Today: Essential reading for studio heads
+Today: Setting up your own studio

-Every day in January – and thanks our 'New Year, New Job' series' huge popularity – well into February, Develop is helping job-hunters and employers with advice and tips from the industry's finest developers, experts, HR specialists and recruitment execs on a range of topics.
+Every day in January we're helping job-hunters and employers with advice and tips from the industry's finest developers, experts, HR specialists and recruitment execs on a range of topics.

 Trevor Williams, COO, Playground Games

 Our daily 'New Year, New Jobs' series of articles are extracted from the forthcoming February issue of Develop magazine, which boasts an essential compendium of advice, tips and tricks on getting a new job and improving your employment prospects.
 The same issue will bring you all the results from our sweeping games industry Salary Survey.
 Check back with Develop Online every day this month for more.

 To find out more about advertising opportunities relating to our New Year, New Job series contact Alex.Boucher@intentmedia.co.uk or call him on +44 (0) 1992 535 646.